-“Every individual is different and every patient’s physical, mental, and spiritual need is different.
-We can learn from other’s experiences but can’t replicate them.
-When cancer struck for the second time, I was looking for motivation and there was none.
-Across most of the classic novels and films I came across, the cancer patient ends up dying.
-Be it Tuesdays with Morrie or Anand, the story was the same.
+“Every individual and patient’,s physical, mental, and spiritual need is different.
+We can learn from others’ experiences but can’t replicate them.
+When cancer struck for the second time, I was looking for motivation, and there was none.
+Across most of the classic novels and films I came across, the cancer patient dies.
+Be it Tuesdays with Morrie or Anand; the story was the same.

 We are such a pessimistic nation most of the time.
 We need to learn how to celebrate life.
 We have to pass on a lot of joy to others.
 That was my first learning.

 People’s attention span is dwindling and is very short.
-When I wanted to convert my story into a visual story, two stalwarts, Mr. Amitabh Bachchan and Mr. Ratan Tata came forward to fund it.
-That book became a best-seller once again and it gave me a lot of courage to fight.
+When I wanted to convert my story into a visual story, two stalwarts, Mr Amitabh Bachchan and Mr Ratan Tata, came forward to fund it.
+That book became a best-seller once again and gave me a lot of courage to fight.
 We have to pass on strength, happiness, and courage to people.”

 Myths around Cancer:

-“Most of the myths surrounding cancer bring you down emotionally as a patient.
+“Most myths surrounding cancer bring you down emotionally as a patient.
 We celebrate women in India as goddesses who suffer silently.
-By the time they realize or even muster the courage to speak out about their ailment, it is too late.
+It is too late when they realize or even muster the courage to speak out about their ailment.
 A lot of people think that cancer is infectious.
-It is not uncommon to see village women diagnosed with cancer getting dumped by their husbands.
+It is common to see village women diagnosed with cancer dumped by their husbands.
 Such is the social progress despite the development of science.”

-The scope of emotional empowerment has hardly been discussed, which is why I am writing books on emotional healing and empowerment.
-India is sitting on a global pandemic, yet the superstitions and myths surrounding dreaded diseases like cancer refuse to vanish.
+The scope of emotional empowerment has hardly been discussed, so I am writing books on emotional healing and empowerment.
+India is on a global pandemic, yet the superstitions and myths surrounding dreaded diseases like cancer refuse to vanish.
 Health is still not the top priority for us.

-Recently, a woman from Bihar got admitted for fourth stage Cervical Cancer.
-She knew that she had a lump in her breast but was afraid of getting admitted.
+Recently, a woman from Bihar got admitted for fourth-stage Cervical Cancer.
+She knew she had a lump in her breast but feared getting admitted.
 She revealed it only when the Pain was unbearable.
-Then, there are some over-protective husbands who refuse to let their wives show their private parts to doctors.
+Then, some over-protective husbands refuse to let their wives show their private parts to doctors.

-Speaking about people with suicidal tendencies, she says, that they should be taken to Mumbai’s TATA Memorial Hospital and be shown how people fight with all their might for even one day of lives.
+Speaking about people with suicidal tendencies, she says they should be taken to Mumbai’s TATA Memorial Hospital and shown how people fight with all their might for even one day of life.
 She adds, “I deal with many people as a life skills coach with turbulent backgrounds.
-Will people who claim to be in love with each other be able to put their love to test in under these conditions?”
+Will people who claim to be in love with each other be able to put their love to the test under these conditions?”

 Further, Neelam Kumar talks about the stereotype and prejudice surrounding cancer patients in movies.
 “They are always shown as tragic people who are about to die.
-Life after cancer becomes much beautiful and meaningful.
-A lot of cancer patients who survive thank because they realize the value of life only after surviving cancer.
+Life after cancer becomes much more beautiful and meaningful.
+Many cancer patients who survive thank because they realize the value of life only after surviving cancer.

 “We say that we get to live only once.
 Rather, we live every day and die only once.”

 “However grave your condition might be, it will have to end in a happy moment.
-Let tough hours pass.
+Let strict hours pass.
 Embrace it Gracefully.
 Eventually, it will lead to a happy part of life.

-I became a Life Coach after thirty years of being in my profession because I wanted to give back to society.
+I became a Life Coach after thirty years in my profession because I wanted to give back to society.
 I’ve been the communications chief and taking classes on emotional empowerment.
-Sixteen years ago when I took emotional coaching, a whole new world open to me.
+Sixteen years ago, when I took emotional coaching, a whole new world opened to me.
 I realized how much change one person can make in your life.
-Right now, I am at R.N Poddar, Khar, where we prevent lots of suicide, teenage issues, marital and emotional breakups.
+Right now, I am at R.N Poddar, Khar, where we prevent lots of suicide, teenage issues, and marital and emotional breakups.